chauhanr/go-building-blocks/routines/readme.md

 if the close and ok operation then we will get deadlock errors where the channels are all waiting for each other.

-* **Switch statement with Channels** - there is a special switch statement syntax called select that works with the channels and go routines.
+* **Pattern 8: Switch statement with Channels** - there is a special switch statement syntax called select that works with the channels and go routines.

 ```
   for {